jlund/actually-automatic/README.md

 The reply from [Craig Federighi](https://www.apple.com/leadership/craig-federighi/) (which exists in the form of a screenshot, not in any official documentation) states that iOS updates are rolled out incrementally and that automatic updates begin "1-4 weeks later (after we've received feedback on the update)."

-For users and organizations who care about security, "1-4 weeks later" could feel approximately 1-4 weeks too late.
+For users and organizations who care about security, "1-4 weeks later" could feel approximately 1-4 weeks late.

 ### Shouldn't people be given the option to get notified about new updates right away?